Jiyaapatil35/Speech-Based-Ayurvedic-Prakriti-Prediction/README.md

 ## Project Overview
 This project presents a machine learning–based approach for predicting Ayurvedic Prakriti types — **Vata, Pitta, and Kapha** — using speech signal analysis.
 The work explores the feasibility of a non-invasive and objective computational method to support traditional Ayurvedic assessment.
 The study demonstrates the potential of speech-based biomarkers as an assistive tool for objective Prakriti classification.

+## Research Collaboration

-The research was **conducted at KLE Technological University, Dr. M.S.
-Sheshgiri College of Engineering and Technology**, in collaboration with **Indian Institute of Information Technology, Dharwad (IIIT Dharwad).**.
+This research project was conducted at **KLE Technological University, Dr. M. S. Sheshgiri College of Engineering and Technology** in academic collaboration with **Indian Institute of Information Technology Dharwad (IIIT Dharwad)**.

+The project received academic guidance from researchers associated with **IIIT Dharwad**, where the research work was subsequently presented and evaluated.

 > **Academic Research Project | 5th Semester**
 > **Duration:** September 2025 – January 2026
 > **Team Size:** 4 Members
-> **Technologies:** Python, Exploratory Data Analysis (EDA), Machine Learning, Deep Learning
+> **Technologies:** Python, Exploratory Data Analysis (EDA), Machine Learning

 ## Objectives
 - Analyze human speech signals for Prakriti classification